saurabheights/saurabheights.github.io/content/articles/blog-03-Add-D3.js-Graphs.md

 [D3.js](https://d3js.org/) (Data-Driven Documents) is a powerful JavaScript library that lets you create dynamic, interactive visualizations directly in your web pages using HTML, SVG, and CSS.

-In this tutorial, we’ll go step-by-step through the process of integrating D3.js into a Pelican site — from setup to displaying your first animated graph — so you can bring your data stories to life.
+In this tutorial, we’ll go step-by-step through the process of integrating D3.js into a Pelican site, from setup to displaying your first animated graph, so you can bring your data stories to life.

 ## Project Setup

-In the [previous part of this series](https://saurabheights.github.io/enhancing-my-blog-for-scientific-writing-integrate-comments-better-toc-and-latex-support.html), we already set up our Pelican blog — created the content folders, configured the theme, and added features like a table of contents, Giscus comments, and LaTeX rendering.
+In the [previous part of this series](https://saurabheights.github.io/enhancing-my-blog-for-scientific-writing-integrate-comments-better-toc-and-latex-support.html), we already set up our Pelican blog, created the content folders, configured the theme, and added various features like a table of contents, Giscus comments, and LaTeX rendering.

-Now, we’ll prepare our project for adding **interactive D3.js graphs.**
+Now, we’ll prepare our project for adding **interactive D3.js graphs**.

 Inside the `content` folder, create an `extra` directory that will store everything related to your graphs: